 In 2015 we celebrated 100 years of life-changing support to blind veterans with a whole year of special events.

-In June, 6,000 guests, mostly blind veterans their families, attended the Blind Veterans UK Centenary Garden Party at Buckingham Palace.
+In June, 6,000 guests, mostly blind veterans and their families, attended the Blind Veterans UK Centenary Garden Party at Buckingham Palace.

 We were graced by the company of Her Royal Highness the Countess of Wessex, who represented Her Majesty The Queen and the Royal Household and would later go on to become our Patron.
 To the delight of our veterans the Countess spent the afternoon taking her time to speak with as many blind veterans and their families as possible.

-In October we also held a special Service of Thanksgiving at Westminster Abbey to mark our centennial year and we were joined by 1,800 guests for the Service which was performed by blind veterans, volunteers, staff and celebrities including the late Dame Barbara Windsor and David Dimbleby.
+In October we also held a special Service of Thanksgiving at Westminster Abbey to mark our centennial year and we were joined by 1,800 guests for the Service which was performed by blind veterans, volunteers, staff and celebrities including Dame Barbara Windsor and David Dimbleby.